-Plants suffering from a lack of potassium are smaller with a short, limp stem.
+Plants suffering from a lack of potassium are smaller and have a short, limp stem.
 In addition, you can recognise the deficiency by smaller flower tops and pale fruits.
 Leaves can turn yellow or die off.
-This starts first at the edges.
-There can also be brown or burned spots.
-A potassium deficiency is initially visible at the older leaves, because potassium is mobile.
-The young leaves draw the potassium from the older leaves.
-Potassium deficiency results in a low yield with poor quality.
+This starts at the edges.
+There may also be brown or burned spots visible.
+A potassium deficiency is initially visible at the older, lower leaves.
+This is because potassium is mobile.
+This means the young leaves draw the potassium from the older leaves.
+Potassium deficiency results in a low yield that is also of a poor quality.

-- Too low of a potassium content in the soil or in the substrate
+- Too little potassium in the soil or in the substrate.

-- Too high of a calcium or magnesium content in the soil or substrate
+- Too much calcium or magnesium content in the soil or substrate.

 How can you cure it?

 Potassium improves the resistance of the plant and helps strengthen the cell wall.
 It regulates the opening and closing of stomata.
 These are used to regulate the absorption of carbon dioxide, water vapor and oxygen.
 Proper functioning of the stomata is essential to the plant.
 It uses them for photosynthesis, transporting nutrients and remaining cool.

 Not sure if you have a potassium deficiency?

 Contact our grow expert via Servicedesk and ask for advise.